beaulieuhugo97/htb-walkthroughs/Artificial.md

 After some digging on the web I find this RCE for Tensorflow 2.13.1: `https://github.com/Splinter0/tensorflow-rce`

-I add this to the `Dockerfile` build phase:
+I add this to the `Dockerfile` build phase to download the RCE exploit and create a malicious h5 model containing a payload:
 ```
 # Download the exploit to generate a malicious h5 model containing a payload
 RUN curl -O https://raw.githubusercontent.com/Splinter0/tensorflow-rce/refs/heads/main/exploit.py